MercersKitchen/Advanced-CS/README.md

 ### Note about Processing-Java and Pure Java Classes: mixing Pure Java and Processing.Java classes
 - Pure Java is for arithmetic and console work only at CS30 level
 - Programs will work if Processing-Java is driver and classes are .java (Pure Java)
-- Programs will not work if classes are extended .java to processing.java for arithmetic inheritance
+- Programs will not work if classes are extended from `.pde` to `processing.java` for arithmetic inheritance

 ---